liamfitzmaurice10/sqrt-diffusion-schemes/README.md

 naive discretisations can produce negative values under the square root regardless of the condition being met.
 Feller not being met simply increases the rate at which the scheme may go negative.

-This is not merely academic.
 CIR is both a short-rate model and the variance process of the Heston model.
 Heston parameters calibrated to equity index options routinely violate Feller by a wide margin, the variance parameters used in the pricing section below have Feller ratios of 0.75 and 0.33.
 What matters in practice is how each scheme behaves near zero at realistic stepsizes, not just its convergence order in the limit.